NguyenTrongPhuc552003/reinforcement-automative-hexapod/docs/quickstart.md

 ## Running the Hexapod

-1. Start the hexapod driver:
+1. Install the hexapod driver:
    ```bash
    ./install.sh
    ```